How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 ✔️ Hike Wynapicchu

-This is one of the most demanded treck within the citadel.
+This is one of the most demanded treks within the citadel.
 And it is in fact what I did.

-However, in the most difficult parts, you have iron handles sticking out of the mountain wall where to hang out.
+However, in the most difficult parts, you have iron handles sticking out of the mountain wall where you can hang out.

-This one is the longest and more challenging.
+This one is the longest and most challenging.

 However, I am not going to lie it was scary.

-There is no protection and, from what I can remember, the last part trail is very steep and narrow.
-So if you are scared of heights so much that you can get paralyzed by the view think twice before you do it.
+There is no protection, and from what I can remember, the last part of the trail is very steep and narrow.
+So, if you are scared of heights so much that you can get paralyzed by the view, think twice before you do it.

 You can check out this post for a more detailed description of the trail.